 I grinned.
 "I see."

-Class didn't get dismissed like I hoped.
-Instead, Vuembi commenced a lecture on calculating Arcuva, some sort of universal alien currency that doesn't add up the way American dollars do.
+Despite the time, class didn't get dismissed like I hoped.
+Instead, Vuembi delved into values of various alien currencies (each one added up a different way).
+He spent a lot of time going over Arcuva, some sort of universal currency.
 And I thought I hated math before.

 If you're really interested in how it works, I've posted the details elsewhere on this site, but this kinda stuff is only exciting to math geeks.

 To my great relief, Vuembi at last dismissed us for lunch, much to my relief.
 I guess they had decided against feeding us intravenously.

 As I was walking out the door, the green creature marched up to me and snarled, "Stare at me like that again, human, and I'll cut off your testicles and feed them to you."

 I swallowed hard.
 "Sorry."

 But then I paused.
 "Wait, there are laws against a hostile workplace!
 I could report you!"

 "And I could report you for sexual harassment."